What Is a Platform Bed?

 Both wood and metal bed frames can come upholstered with fabrics.
 Upholstered beds tend to give a softer, more voluptuous look.
 They can be elegant or artistic and often serve as a statement piece.

-Do You Need a Platform Bed?
+Should You Buy A Platform Bed?

 Platform beds are just one of many options to house your new mattress.
 The common alternative is to opt for a traditional bed frame, one that stands higher off of the ground and is built to pair with a box spring.